-First settled in 1774, Harrisville is a well-preserved 19th-century — incorporated in 1870 — mill town located in the idyllic Monadnock Region in the southern part of the state.
-A true historic gem, the town is brimming with charming buildings and great scenes that can be seen all around.
-The downtown area, which is a National Historic Landmark, features red brick buildings and mills along with bodies of water, which provide reflecting qualities creating picture-perfect moments.
+Harrisville is a well-preserved 19th-century mill town located in the idyllic Monadnock Region in the southern part of the state.
+A true historic gem, the town is brimming with charming buildings and independent shops.
+The downtown area, which is a National Historic Landmark, features red-brick buildings and mills along with bodies of water, which provide reflecting qualities creating picture-perfect moments.
 A wonderful place to explore on foot, the town also has many trails allowing guests to wander.
-There are also many other adventures available, including swimming, fishing, canoeing and more.

 Nestled among the lush vegetation of the White Mountains, Jackson is a friendly, picturesque New England town offering a wealth of natural and man-made beauty in the form of historical buildings.
-This alluring place has been attracting outdoor lovers, artists, plus romantics for years and rightfully so.
-The verdant landscape not only provides many sport activities from hiking to biking to kayaking to ice skating but also incredible scenery worthy of capturing on camera, paper, or canvas.
+This alluring place has been attracting outdoor lovers, artists and romantics for years, and rightfully so.
+The verdant landscape not only provides the perfect conditions for sport, it is also worthy of capturing on camera, paper or canvas.
 Must-see attractions include the 1876 covered bridge and the Jackson Library, which is housed in the historic Trickey Barn.
-Currently located in the heart of downtown, this barn was dismantled, moved, and reconstructed, providing a unusual space for the town’s library.
+Currently located in the heart of downtown, this barn was dismantled, moved and reconstructed, providing a unusual space for the town’s library.

 Another Monadnock Region gem, Keene is a small city featuring plenty of cultural activities along with outdoor pursuits.
-This welcoming community has a lovely, bustling downtown area, complete with specialty shops, restaurants, art galleries, and more.
+This welcoming community has a lovely, bustling downtown area, complete with specialty shops, restaurants, art galleries and more.
 It also has the stunning and often photographed United Church of Christ.
-Additonally, the area possesses covered bridges and museums, including the Horatio Colony House Museum and Nature Preserve.
-Tucked inside an 1806 Federal House, the museum is like taking a step back in time with its displays of furniture and decorative art while the preserve offers several miles of hiking trails perfect for the nature lover.
+Additionally, the area is home to covered bridges and museums, including the Horatio Colony House Museum and Nature Preserve.
+Tucked inside an 1806 Federal House, the museum is like taking a step back in time with its displays of furniture and decorative art, while the preserve offers several miles of hiking trails perfect for the nature lover.

-Referred to as ‘The Main Street of the Mountains,’ Littleton is a charming town located in the White Mountains along the banks of the Ammonoosuc and Connecticut rivers.
-Incorporated in 1784, this quaint spot is a place the entire family will enjoy as it offers something for everyone from history buffs to art lovers to adventure seekers.
-Visitors can partake in a Historic Walking Tour through downtown to discover beautiful historic buildings brimming with great art, gifts, and tasty food.
+Referred to as the Main Street of the Mountains, Littleton is a charming town located in the White Mountains along the banks of the Ammonoosuc and Connecticut Rivers.
+Incorporated in 1784, this quaint spot is a place the entire family will enjoy as it offers something for everyone.
+Visitors can partake in a Historic Walking Tour through downtown to discover beautiful historic buildings brimming with great art, gifts and tasty food.
 Or, they can stroll along the serene Riverwalk, which also offers glimpses of several landmarks.
 Recreational activities abound as well.

-Located in the heart of the Lakes Region, which includes Lake Winnipesaukee, Squam Lake, and Newfound Lake, Meredith abounds with beauty.
-This delightful town features many historic sites, outdoor fun, plus specialty shops.
-These include antiques and other collectables, arts and crafts, and places to eat from budget-friendly to fine dining.
-Guests can take a ride on the Winnipesaukee Scenic Railroad, watch a play at the Winnipesaukee Playhouse, or hop in the car to take a relaxing scenic drive.
-Many events and festivals also take place throughout the year and area, including the Lakes Region Fine Arts and Crafts Festival, which is currently celebrating its 36th anniversary.
+Located in the heart of the Lakes Region, which includes Lake Winnipesaukee, Squam Lake and Newfound Lake, Meredith abounds with beauty.
+This delightful town features many historic sites, outdoor fun and specialty shops.
+Guests can take a ride on the Winnipesaukee Scenic Railroad, watch a play at the Winnipesaukee Playhouse or hop in the car to take a relaxing scenic drive.
+Many events and festivals also take place throughout the year, including the Lakes Region Fine Arts and Crafts Festival.

 Set along the Contoocook River, Peterborough is a popular tourist destination rich with art and culture.
-A small, charming community, the area is not only home to two theater groups but also a renowned artists retreat called the The MacDowell Colony.
-The oldest artists retreat in the nation, the Colony, presents many events, and nurtures and encourages artists to create.
-Due to its outstanding success, it was awarded with the National Medal of Arts in 1997.
+A small, charming community, the area is not only home to two theater groups but also a renowned artists’ retreat called The MacDowell Colony.
+The oldest artists’ retreat in the USA, the Colony hosts many events and nurtures and encourages artists to create.
+Due to its outstanding success, it was awarded the National Medal of Arts in 1997.
 Peterborough also has a rich history, which can be explored at The Monadnock Center for History and Culture.
 Foodies have several delightful dining options, and outdoor lovers will be pleased with the variety of activities available.